shepos/cw-docs/README.md

 ---
 description: >-
-  Welcome to the ShePOS knowledge base.
+  Welcome to the SHEPOS knowledge base.
 Here you will find articles to help you setup and understand how our platform works.
 If you need assistance, do not hesitate to contact us.
 ---